-There are a number of different feedback options available in the DPR family of digital drives.
+There are a number of different feedback options available in the DPC family of digital drives.
 The feedback element can be any device capable of generating a signal proportional to current, velocity, position, or any parameter of interest.
 Such signals can be provided directly by a potentiometer or indirectly by other feedback devices such as Hall Sensors or encoders.
-For information on the functional operation of the feedback devices, see "Feedback Operation" on page 48.
+For information on the functional operation of the feedback devices, see "Feedback Operation" on page 46.

 Feedback Polarity The drive compares the feedback signal to the command signal to produce the required output to the load by continually reducing the error signal to zero.
 The feedback element must be connected for negative feedback.
 Connecting the feedback element for positive feedback will lead to a motor "run-away" condition.
 In a case where the feedback lines are connected to the drive with the wrong polarity, the drive will attempt to correct the "error signal" by applying more command to the motor.
 With the wrong feedback polarity, this will result in a positive feedback run-away condition.
 The correct feedback polarity will be determined and configured during commissioning of the drive.
 Otherwise, to correct this, either change the order that the feedback lines are connected to the drive, or use DriveWare to reverse the internal velocity feedback polarity setting.
-For more information on how to properly connect the feedback element, see "Feedback Wires" on page 31.